Lewisham Safeguarding Children Partnership

 We are committed to building upon what has already been achieved.
 In designing the new arrangements, we have been acutely conscious that a partnership is only effective if all partners actively engage and buy into the shared vision.
 In these times of austerity and pressures on services, it is vital that the arrangements make the best possible use of everyone’s time and that all activities demonstrably improve the quality and impact of practice so that that outcomes for children improve.

-Working together with relevant agencies we want to ensure a system where children are safeguarded and their welfare promoted.
-As it says in the Lewisham Children and Young People’s Plan 2019-21:
+Working together with relevant agencies we want to ensure a system where children are safeguarded and their welfare is promoted.

 Pinaki Ghoshal, Executive Director for Children and Young People, London Borough of Lewisham